terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

     ```
 1. Run `terraform init`.
 1. Run `terraform plan` and review the output.
-1. To run terraform-validator steps please follow the [instructions](https://cloud.google.com/docs/terraform/policy-validation/validate-policies#install) to install the terraform-tools component.
+1. To run `gcloud beta terraform vet` steps please follow the [instructions](https://cloud.google.com/docs/terraform/policy-validation/validate-policies#install) to install the terraform-tools component.
     1. Run `terraform plan -input=false -out bootstrap.tfplan`
     1. Run `terraform show -json bootstrap.tfplan > bootstrap.json`
-    1. Run `gcloud beta terraform vet bootstrap.json --policy-library="../policy-library" --project <A-VALID-PROJECT-ID>` and check for violations (`<A-VALID-PROJECT-ID>` must be an existing project you have access to, this is necessary because Terraform-validator needs to link resources to a valid Google Cloud Platform project).
+    1. Run `gcloud beta terraform vet bootstrap.json --policy-library="../policy-library"` and check for violations.
 1. Run `terraform apply`.
+1. Run `terraform output organization_step_terraform_service_account_email` to get the email address of the admin of step `1-org`.
+You need this address in a later procedure.
+1. Run `terraform output environment_step_terraform_service_account_email` to get the email address of the admin of step `2-environments`.
+You need this address in a later procedure.
+1. Run `terraform output networks_step_terraform_service_account_email` to get the email address of the admin of steps `3-networks-dual-svpc` and `3-networks-hub-and-spoke`.
+You need this address in a later procedure.
-1. Run `terraform output terraform_service_account` to get the email address of the admin.
+1. Run `terraform output projects_step_terraform_service_account_email` to get the email address of the admin of step `4-projects`.
 You need this address in a later procedure.
 1. Run `terraform output gcs_bucket_tfstate` to get your Google Cloud bucket name from Terraform's state.
 1. Copy the backend:
    ```